mylariprasad/text-transformer-react/README.md

 - **React Router:** A library for handling navigation and routing in React apps.
 - **Bootstrap:** A popular CSS framework for building responsive and visually appealing web pages.

-## Instal Depedencies
+## Install Depedencies

-- cd TextUtils
+- cd text-transformer-react
 - npm install

 ## Run development server